Russia - Standards for TradeRussia – Trade Standards

 Testing, Inspection and Certification

 Various federal executive authorities previously had responsibility for carrying out accreditation in accordance with the relevant legislation.
-There were 16 government agencies with accreditation oversight, including Rosstandart, Rostechnadzor, Rospotrebnadzor, and Rossvyaz.
-Currently, Rosakkreditastia publishes the list of certification bodies and accredited testing laboratories, as well as all issued declarations and certificates of conformity.
+There were 16 government agencies with accreditation oversight, including Rosstandart, Rostekhnadzor, Rospotrebnadzor, and Rossvyaz.
+Currently, RosAccreditation publishes the list of certification bodies and accredited testing laboratories, as well as all issued declarations and certificates of conformity.
 Rosstandart previously performed this function.

-In 2013-2015, RosAccreditation started to work with the European co-operation for Accreditation ( EA) to realize a project “Bringing Closer the Russian and European Accreditation Systems.”
-In 2015, a series of educational seminars were conducted in the Russian regions to teach more than 250 employees of RosAccrediation ISO/IEC 17011 “Conformity assessment”.
+In 2013-2015, RosAccreditation started to work with the European co-operation for Accreditation (EA) to commence a project called “Bringing the Russian and European Accreditation Systems Closer.”
+In 2015, a series of educational seminars were conducted across the Russian regions to teach more than 250 employees about RosAccreditation’s ISO/IEC 17011 “Conformity assessment”.

 Confirmation of compliance is designed to confirm that goods conform to the statutory quality and consumer characteristics requirements.
 Confirmation of compliance in Russia is based on the Russian national regulations and on the legislation of the EAEU.
 The technical rules of the EAEU establish a unified list of goods that are subject to mandatory confirmation of compliance in the form of (i) certification or (ii) declaration of compliance, and further establish unified forms for the (i) certificate and (ii) declaration of compliance that are issued by the accredited agencies and laboratories of the EAEU member states and are valid throughout the EAEU.

-As a result of the establishment of the EAEU, the system of obtaining certification documents has changed.
+As a result of the establishment of the EAEU, the system of obtaining certification documents has evolved.
 Now there are two sets of documents dedicated to TR and Sanitary Regulations.

-Any U.S. exporter planning to enter the Russian market should check if their products are included in the “Unified list of products and are subject to mandatory conformity and issuance of a Certificate of Conformity or Declaration of Conformity”.
-For the latest information, go to the most recent decision (No. 146 on October 18, 2016).
-On September 15, 2018 some amendments were made to the list.
+Any U.S. exporter planning to enter the Russian market should check to see whether its products are included in the “Unified list of products and are subject to mandatory conformity and issuance of a Certificate of Conformity or Declaration of Conformity”.
+For the latest information, go decision (No. 146 on October 18, 2016).
+On September 15, 2017, some amendments were made to the list.

 After July 1, 2010, the Certificate of State Registration was established for all products that need a sanitary certificate.
 Products which need a Certificate of State Registration are listed in part II of the “Unified list of products subject to sanitary and epidemiological supervision at Customs and on the territory of the EAEU” that was approved by Decision 299 of CU Commission on May 28, 2010 and later amended by the Decision 146 of Eurasian Economic Commission on September 18, 2014.